 State Sales Tax

-Every LLC dealing in the leasing out, renting, and selling of products and services (as well as the digitally delivered products) within the boundaries of South Dakota is liable to pay the sales tax.
+Every LLC dealing in the leasing, renting, and selling of products and services (as well as the digitally delivered products) within the boundaries of South Dakota is liable to pay the sales tax.
 Generally, at the point of purchase, this tax is collected.
 Sales tax in the state is chargeable at the rate of 4.5%.

 State Use Tax

-For those items and services that have not paid the sales tax, and are being used for your business within the state boundaries of South Dakota, you are liable to pay use tax.
-The rate of use tax is the same as that of sales tax, i.e. 4.5%.
+For those items and services that have not paid the sales tax and are being used for your business within the state boundaries of South Dakota, you are liable to pay use tax.
+The rate of use tax is the same as that of sales tax, i.e., 4.5%.

 Bank Franchise Tax

-Several states levy franchise tax on the LLCs.
+Several states levy a franchise tax on LLCs.
 This tax is applied to the organizations doing business in the state and having the right to be conferred as a separate entity.
 South Dakota also levies the bank franchise tax.
-Although, it is not applicable to all sorts of LLCs.
+Although it is not applicable to all sorts of LLCs.
 As per the state regulations, only financial institutions based in South Dakota are subject to paying this tax.

 Federal Self-employment Tax